Roger Jupp: Ordained ministry

 He was ordained deacon in 1980 and priest in 1981 and served as assistant curate of Newbold with Dunston (1980–83), Cowley St John (1983–85) and Islington St James with St Philip (1985–86).

 He was Vicar of Lower Beeding (1986–90) and domestic chaplain to the Area Bishop of Horsham, Ivor Colin Docker (1986–91).
 He then became Vicar of Burgess Hill St John (1990–93) and Team Rector of Burgess Hill St John with St Edward (1993–94).

-He spent the years 1994-97 in the Roman Catholic Church, training as a teacher at Saint Mary's College, University of Surrey (1995–96).
+Due to the Church of England's decision to ordain women to the priesthood, Jupp spent the years 1994-97 in the Roman Catholic Church, training as a teacher at Saint Mary's College, University of Surrey (1995–96).
 He returned to the Church of England in 1997, receiving permission to officiate in the Diocese of Chichester and becoming assistant curate of Aldwick (1998-2000).

 His friendship with the Most Reverend James Ayong, Archbishop of Papua New Guinea, led to Jupp's appointment as Principal of Newton Theological College, Popondetta, Oro Province, Papua New Guinea in 2000.

-Throughout his ministry he has been a member of the Ecumenical Society of the Blessed Virgin Mary (and a member of its council), the Society of the Holy Cross, the Church Union and the Confraternity of the Blessed Sacrament.
+Throughout his stipendiary ministry he had been a member of the Ecumenical Society of the Blessed Virgin Mary (and a member of its council), the Society of the Holy Cross, the Church Union and the Confraternity of the Blessed Sacrament.

 Episcopal ministry

 In 2003, Jupp was elected Bishop of Popondota.
 On 23 February 2003, he was consecrated a bishop in Resurrection Cathedral, Papua New Guinea.
 The following year he was diagnosed with a serious heart condition requiring a triple bypass and ill health forced his resignation in 2005.

-In 2005, Jupp returned to the Diocese of Chichester, and served as an Honorary Assistant Bishop between 2005 and 2012.
-In addition, he served as Priest-in-Charge of Christ Church, St Leonards-on-Sea.
+In 2005, Jupp returned to the Diocese of Chichester, and served as Priest-in-Charge of Christ Church, St Leonards-on-Sea.
 He was made Rector of the parish in 2006.
+He was also made an Honorary Assistant Bishop between 2005 and 2012.
 From 2012 until 2018, he was Vicar of St. Laurence's Church, Long Eaton and Priest-in-Charge of Holy Trinity Church, Ilkeston; both in the Diocese of Derby.
 The Bishop of Derby did not however grant him a position as Honorary Assistant Bishop.
-He retired in November 2018.
+He took early retirement in November 2018 on health grounds.

-Jupp is also the Superior-General of the Confraternity of the Blessed Sacrament, and a member of the Council of Bishops of The Society.
+Jupp was also the Superior-General of the Confraternity of the Blessed Sacrament, a post he held for eight years, and was also a member of the Council of Bishops of The Society until he retired in 2018.